Diffuse Josephson Radiation in Turbulence: Turbulent Josephson spectrum

 The dependence of the Josephson frequency on the normalized wave number $\kappa$ in Kolmogorov turbulence is shown in Figure \ref{josep} up to the wavenumber of dissipation $\kappa_d$ which corresponds to scales where {particle inertial effects become} important.
 The decay of frequency with increasing $\kappa$ amounts to roughly 1.5 orders of magnitude only, however showing that large turbulent wave numbers near dissipation contribute most to the lowest frequencies.

-Below we show that they also produce the highest radiation intensities.
+{The coefficient of the alfv\'enic frequency in the above expression corresponds to an oscillation energy of $\approx 4$ eV, which directly maps into the frequency of radiation.
+The junction width will be $\ell_n>10$, while $\lambda_e\sim 10^4$ m.
+Let us assume $B\sim 1$ nT somewhat larger than the magnetic field in the outskirts of clusters of galaxies.
+Then $\nu_J\sim 2\times 10^{6}(\epsilon/c^2)^{1/3}$ Hz, depending on the square of the mechanical turbulent velocity injected per second.
+Assume $v/c\sim 10^{-5}$ corresponding to $v\sim 10^3$ km/s.
+Then largest frequencies are $\nu_J\sim 4\times10^4$ Hz for $\beta_k=\pi/2$, in the low frequency radio range.
+Depending on the angle, the Josephson frequency covers the range from zero frequency to this maximum.
+Frequencies below the local radiation cut off belong to quasi-stationary Josephson current-generated non-dynamo magnetic fields.}